-All dedicated North Slope oil spill response equipment (ACS and the North Slope Operators) is tagged with a unique identifier number and tracked as to its location, ownership, and maintenance history in CORE.
+All dedicated North Slope oil spill response equipment (ACS and the North Slope Operators) is tagged with a unique identifier number and its location, ownership, and maintenance history is tracked in CORE.
 A comprehensive inventory of response-dedicated equipment is listed in ACS's Master Equipment List (MEL), which is generated by CORE.

 ACS updates CORE daily.
-CORE is updated as equipment is moved from one location to another, purchases are made, equipment is surplused or equipment goes in or out of service.
+CORE is updated as equipment is goes in or out of service, its location changes, it is surplused, and as purchases are made.
 The MEL can be sorted to provide a variety of reports including by equipment type, tag number, location, owner, and in/out of service.
 Copies of the MEL are available from ACS upon request.

-A summary of the dedicated oil spill response equipment available on the North Slope is provided in the tables on the next pages.
+A summary of dedicated oil spill response equipment available on the North Slope is provided in the following tables.